 Caulfield First semester 2005 (Day)

-Contact Hours: 12 hours per week including, 4 hours lectures and tutorials and 8 independent study hours.
+Contact Hours: 12 hours per week including, 4 taught hours and 8 independent study hours.